Adi Ibarra

 Maria Gonzales

-Independent Living Specialist & Community Circle Group Facilitator
+Independent Living Specialist Lead

 Maria earned a bachelor’s degree in human services and was a participant in University of Northern Colorado’s Stryker Institute for Leadership and Development.
 Maria was previously employed by the Department of Human Services for both Weld and Adams counties and served in the Wound Care Services department at Northern Colorado Medical Center.